bendc/uilang/README.md

 # uilang

 uilang is a dead simple programming language for web designers.
-With uilang, you write your code just like plain English, straight into your HTML using a `<code>` element. uilang's logic relies on manipulating classes on HTML elements and using these classes in CSS to show, hide, animate and transform elements when a click occurs.
+With uilang, you write your code just like plain English, straight into your HTML using a `<script>` element. uilang's logic relies on manipulating classes on HTML elements and using these classes in CSS to show, hide, animate and transform elements when a click occurs.
 This simple logic lets designers create most of the typical user interface behaviours: tabs, popovers, overlays, sliding menus, etc.

 ## Getting started